 If security and compliance can become better aligned with DevOps, there are a host of benefits.
 First and foremost, security risks and compliance issues won’t be put off to run time.
 Developers will also be more productive and experienced with resolving security issues with the help of IaC templates and automated tools.
 Finally, security and development will be more connected, which will help create better processes, collaboration, and job satisfaction.

-To learn more about how IaC is powering today’s DevOps while also shifting security to the left, contact the experts at prancer.
+To learn more about how IaC is powering today’s DevOps while also shifting security and Code Security to the left, contact the experts at prancer.
 We are proud to help companies with cloud validation frameworks that support CI/CD.